What is the purpose of sales dashboards? What KPIs or metrics should they include?

 - Self-serve analytics dashboard

 Some sales teams have all of these, while others choose a select few.

 Either way, the main benefit of a sales dashboard is it provides you and your team with instant information about performance, processes and activities.
 Dashboards are role-based, so each team or user should be able to easily find the information he/she is looking for at the right level of detail.
-Better insight leads to better results.
+Better insight leads to better outcomes.

 Sales Overview Dashboard